The Golf Grip

 I have used this same grip since I began to play golf, even when the four-knuckle grip was in fashion.
 Today this is considered the latest and best!

-Download: Take A Look At My Grip including Risking Damage To His Left Elbow.
+Download: Take A Look At My Grip including Risking Damage To His Left Elbow, By Henry Cotton.

 The Grip: Not A Knotty Problem (1974) By Jack Nicklaus